DIMA-1000/dima-1000/README.md

-### Hi there) CEO Startup, Android Developvent Kotlin, QA Engenieer, PM Midle I work rm in the company asia trade remotely
+### Hi there) I am the CEO of a startup,learn Android Developvent Kotlin, WOOORKING: QA Engenieer, PM Midle,in the company asia trade remotely

-### I have developed 5 android games and 3 applications for learning and making life easier for people who are looking for a job.
-I developed them on various constructors)s))
+### **I have developed 5 android games and 3 applications for learning and making life easier for people who are looking for a job.
+I developed them on various constructors)s))**

 ### More information on the page in: [Linkedin](https://www.linkedin.com/шмелёв).